ab-inbev-ze-company/ze-code-challenges/data-bi.md

 Given the dimensional model presented, build the following SQL queries:

-- Returning the evolution of quantity in inventory per product category per date;
+  - Returning the evolution of quantity in inventory per product category per date

-- Returning the most recent inventory position of quantity of products per category;
+  - Returning the most recent inventory position of quantity of products per category
   - Returning the quantity of distinct products that have ever been stored in each state

 ## Exercise 7